Top 20 AI Testing and Debugging Tools

 Key Features:

-• Scenario-Driven Testing: Tests are written in a simple, human-readable syntax that mirrors user actions, making them easy to understand and maintain.
+• Scenario-Driven Testing: You can write tests that read like user journeys, making them easier to understand and maintain.

 19. Selene